wezlemin/delta-docs/internal-sideloading/gbox-tutorial.md

 # Installing Delta via GBox

-**This is an online signer.
-It is my Osign tutorial (https://rentry.co/delta-osign) without Osign.**
 1. Delete your current version of Delta Roblox.
 Turn your VPN off if you have one on.
 2. Download the Delta IPA by going to https://deltaexploits.gg.
 Use Safari.
 3. Go to https://osign.ipasign.cc/.